hollownotempty/Portfolio_4/README.md

    6. LucidChart - Used to create the flowchart for this project.

 ## Validation
+All validations passed with no errors (except for HTML, which had none important errors thrown by the django template language that were ignored)
       - All Python code has been validated using the [PEP8 Online Check](http://pep8online.com/)
-   - HTML has been validated using the [W3C validator](https://validator.w3.org/nu/) (ignoring errors thrown by the django template language)
+      - HTML has been validated using the [W3C validator](https://validator.w3.org/nu/)
-   -
+      - CSS has been validated using the [Jigsaw validator](https://jigsaw.w3.org/css-validator/)

 ## Testing